SandroNizharadze/Jobsight/docs/render_deployment.md

 ## Deployment Steps

 1. Log in to your Render dashboard
-2. Navigate to your Web Service for Jobsy
+2. Navigate to your Web Service for Jobsight
 3. Go to the "Environment" tab
 4. Add all the environment variables listed above
 5. Click "Save Changes"